Connect with us

 Medicaid is also experiencing a shortage of certain medical supplies, including tracheostomy tubes.
 Smalley has been forced to boil Layla’s tube in water to sanitize and reuse it, instead of replacing it each week as she should.

 The staffing problem Smalley is experiencing has been made worse by restrictions placed on who can provide Layla’s care.
-The nasopharyngeal suctioning Smalley performs on Layla every four hours is considered a “specialized skill” outside of the scope of practice of other workers like licensed practical nurses (LPNs) and vocational nurses.
+The nasopharyngeal suctioning Smalley performs on Layla every four hours is considered a “specialized skill” outside of the scope of practice of other health care workers like licensed practical nurses (LPNs) and vocational nurses.
 This restriction frustrates Smalley, as she’s able to perform it herself even though she’s not a medical professional.

 Dr. Phyllis Johnson, executive director of the Mississippi Board of Nursing, said that while she understands Smalley’s frustration, nurses without the educational background of registered nurses do not have the skills needed to perform the kinds of emergency interventions that might be needed in a case as medically complex as Layla’s.